negrt/BCS421_Android_TimothyNegron_Project4/README.md

 # App Name: Bank Accounts

-An Android OS application that gives you the ability to check the information on the bank accounts as well as add a new bank account.
+An Android OS application that gives the user the ability to check the information on the bank accounts as well as add new bank accounts.

 # What I Learned